braze-inc/braze-docs/_docs/_hidden/private_betas/field_level_encryption.md

 ## Step 3: Import and update users

 When field-level encryption is enabled, you must hash and encrypt the email address before adding to Braze.
-Please ensure you downcase the email address before hashing it.
+Be sure to downcase the email address before hashing it.
+See [user attributes object](#user-attributes-object) for more details.

-When updating email address in Braze, you should use the hashed email value wherever ‘email’ is included.
+When updating email address in Braze, you should use the hashed email value wherever `email` is included.
 This includes:

 - REST endpoints:
     - `/users/track`